From July 2015 forward, there were 23 states plus the District of Columbia where you can legally get medical marijuana.

 If the money to see the doctor is a problem for you, then you should pursue a discount or try to work with a local charity.

-Even though medical marijuana is legal in some states, it is still illegal under federal law.
+Even though medical marijuana is legal in some states where you can avail through monthly subscription weed boxes, it is still illegal under federal law.

 For this reason, some businesses will still test for the presence of the drug in your system.
 This can be a problem for you if you want to continue to work.